Why Every Real Estate Agent and Realtor Should have an Elder Law Attorney on Speed Dial

 Real estate agents may not know that elder care lawyers often have to advise their clients on what to do with their homestead and second home as it relates to elder law matters.

-But first, let me give you a quick overview of what it is that elder law attorneys do and then I’ll get into how real estate protection and real estate investments are related to what we do.
+But first, let me give you a quick overview of what it is that elder law attorneys do and then I’ll get into how real estate protection and real estate investments are connected to not only estate planning, but long-term care planning as well.

-Second, elder law attorneys, such as myself, focus on medicaid planning.
-This is where we protect our client’s assets and give them the ability to access government resources to help pay for home-health care, ALF care and, ultimately, nursing home care.
+Second, elder law attorneys, such as I, focus on Medicaid long-term care planning.
+"Medicaid planning" is the process by which we protect our client’s assets and give them the ability to access government resources to help pay for home-health care, ALF care and, ultimately, nursing home care.

 We have a variety of trusts and strategies we deploy to protect our client's existing assets, several of which involve real estate.